silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 # Rich-text editing (WYSIWYG)

-Editing and formatting content is the bread and butter of every content management system, which is why SilverStripe has a tight integration with our preferred editor library, [TinyMCE](http://tinymce.com).
+Editing and formatting content is the bread and butter of every content management system, which is why Silverstripe CMS has a tight integration with our preferred editor library, [TinyMCE](http://tinymce.com).

 On top of the base functionality, we use our own insertion dialogs to ensure you can effectively select and upload